Major Requirements

 Suggested Tracks

 Students are encouraged to choose one of the 5 thematic tracks suggested below.
 Alternatively, students may propose a track organized around a different theme.
-Individualized tracks must be consulted with and approved by the undergraduate advisor, Professor Asia Pietraszko.
+Individualized tracks must be consulted with and approved by the Director of Undergraduate Studies, Asia Pietraszko.

 The Linguistic Theory track dives deep into the core principles that govern language structure and use.
 It focuses on the study of morphology, phonology, syntax, and semantics, providing a comprehensive framework for analyzing linguistic data.
 This track is ideal for students interested in understanding the formal properties of language and is recommended for those considering graduate study in linguistics.